Limits of Classical correlations and Quantum advantages under (Anti-)Distinguishability constraints in Multipartite Communication: Multipartite communication with bounded Distinguishability or Antidistinguishability

-Note that $\{q_{x_i}\}_{x_i=1}^{n_{x_i}}$ represents an a priori probability distribution over $n_{x_i}$ inputs of $S_i$.
+Note that $\{q_{x_i}\}_{x_i=1}^{n_{x_i}}$ represents an $a priori$ probability distribution over $n_{x_i}$ inputs of $S_i$.
 Being a valid probability distribution $\{q_{x_i}\}_{x_i}$ satisfies $q_{x_i}\geq 0 ~\forall x_i; \sum_{x_i=1}^{n_{x_i}}q_{x_i}=1 ~\forall i$.
-The independence of senders implies that the probability of obtaining a joint outcome $\vec{z}=(z_1,\cdots,z_N)$ while $\vec{M}=(M_1,\cdots,M_N)$ is a collection of individual measurements corresponding to input $\vec{x}$, can be decomposed as a product of individual outcome probabilities $\{p(z_i|x_i,M_i)\}$, i.e., The optimal measurements that saturate the inequalities \eqref{op33},\eqref{anti22} need not be part of the receiver's choice of measurement.
-However, the receiver only has access to operational probabilities $p(z|\vec{x},y)$.
-The distinguishability \eqref{op33} and anti-distinguishability constraints \eqref{anti22} can be expressed in terms of these operational probabilities as respectively.
-Fundamentally, the operational probabilities satisfy positivity and normalization conditions, i.e.,
+The independence of senders implies that the probability of obtaining a joint outcome $\vec{o}=(o_1,...,o_N)$ while $\vec{R}=(R_1,...,R_N)$ is a collection of individual measurements corresponding to input $\vec{x}$, can be decomposed as a product of individual outcome probabilities $\{p(o_i|x_i,R_i)\}$: It is important to note that, performing local measurements $R_i$ is only required to describe the constraints of the communication task.
+However, the receiver is allowed to perform global measurements.
+The optimal measurements that saturate the inequalities \eqref{op33}, and \eqref{anti22} may not be part of the receiver's choice of measurement.
+The distinguishability \eqref{op33} and antidistinguishability constraints \eqref{anti22} can be expressed in terms of the operational probabilities as respectively.
+The independence of senders asserts the following to be true Fundamentally, the operational probabilities satisfy positivity and normalization conditions:

-The set of correlations $p\left(z|\vec{x},y\right) $ satisfying equation \eqref{op3},\eqref{op1},\eqref{op2} describes a convex polytope $\mathbb{D}$ that does not assume any underlying theory of the communication model.
-Analogously, the set of correlations satisfying equation \eqref{anti2}-\eqref{op2} forms a convex polytope $\mathbb{A}$.
+The set of correlations $p\left(z|\vec{x},y\right) $ satisfying Eqs. \eqref{op3},\eqref{op1}, and \eqref{op2} describes a convex polytope $\mathbb{D}$ that does not assume any underlying theory of the communication model.
+Analogously, the set of correlations satisfying Eqs. \eqref{anti2}-\eqref{op2} forms a convex polytope $\mathbb{A}$.
 It is possible to construct a more general set of correlations where $D_i\left(A_i\right)~\forall i$ are treated as bounded variables instead of a constant.
 Distinguishability variables can be bounded by